Walking the Wainwrights - Tips for beginners

 Boots

 When you start walking you might be horrified by the idea of spending £200 on a pair of boots or you simply not be able to afford it.
 Of course we all have to live within a budget.
 However most people will spend a few years walking the Wainwrights and many, like me, will buy a cheaper pair of boots and then quickly have to replace them either because they are uncomfortable, leak or have dropped to pieces.
-The Meindl pair I bought in Ambleside in 2018 have done more than 60 walks now, have never leaked and still feel new.
-The £100 pair they replaced, which I got from Go Outdoors, are relegated to short dry summer walks only.
-That pair barely did any walks before they started leaking.
+The Meindl pair I bought in Ambleside in 2018 have done more than 70 walks now, have never leaked and still feel almost like new.
+The £100 pair they replaced, which I got from Go Outdoors, were quickly relegated to short dry summer walks only.
+They did barely did any walks before they started leaking.
 The Meindl pair have GoreTex which I swear by.

 Whatever you decide on boots go to a decent boot shop and find someone who knows what they are doing.
 Choose a pair based on their advice and feel rather than a particular brand.
 There are good shops in Keswick and in Ambleside.